 - Edwin's "Alive" explicitly evokes the trope in one line.

-- "And When I Die", by Blood, Sweat, and Tears
+- "And When I Die", by Laura Nyro (Covered Up by Blood, Sweat & Tears)

 - Not quite the same, but Bruce Springsteen's "Reason to Believe" has a verse that begins with a baby being baptized, and ends with a man being buried.

 - A similar theme in "The Weight She Fell Under" by Parenthetical Girls.
 After describing the girl's death,